zeroc-ice/ice/csharp/README.md

 msbuild msbuild\ice.proj
 ```

-Upon completion, the Ice assemblies for .NET 6.0, the .NET Framework 4.5 and .NET Standard
+Upon completion, the Ice assemblies for the .NET Framework 4.5 and .NET Standard 2.0 are placed
-2.0 are placed in the `lib\net6.0`, `lib\net45` and `lib\netstandard2.0` folders respectively.
+in the `lib\net45` and `lib\netstandard2.0` folders respectively.

-> Note: the assemblies for .NET 6.0 are created only when you build with Visual Studio 2022
-> or greater.

-> Note: the assemblies for .NET Standard 2.0 are created only when you build with Visual Studio
-> 2017 or greater.

 You can skip the build of the test suite with the `BuildDist` target:
 ```
 msbuild msbuild\ice.proj /t:BuildDist
 ```

-The `Net6Build`, `Net6BuildDist`, `Net45Build`, `Net45BuildDist`, `NetStandardBuild` and
+The `Net45Build`, `Net45BuildDist`, `NetStandardBuild` and `NetStandardBuildDist` targets allow
-`NetStandardBuildDist` targets allow you to build assemblies only for .NET 6.0, the .NET
+you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without
-Framework 4.5 or .NET Standard 2.0, with or without the test suite.
+the test suite.

-The .NET Standard build of iceboxnet and test applications target `netcoreapp3.1` when using
+The .NET Standard build of iceboxnet and test applications target `net6.0` You can change
-Visual Studio 2019 and `netcoreapp2.1` when using Visual Studio 2017.
-You can change
 the target framework by setting the `AppTargetFramework` property to a different

 Target Framework Moniker value, for example:

 ```